Azcapotzalco Mexico City, Mexico Travel Guide

 For longer stays, Mexico City and its surroundings reveal experiences.

 Incorporate the weekend plan.
 Add more exploration of central Mexico City's museums (e.g., Palacio de Bellas Artes, Museo Tamayo), specific neighborhoods (Roma, Condesa, Coyoacán), and a devoted day trip to the Teotihuacan Pyramids.
 Azcapotzalco can be a dedicated half-day or full-day exploration early in the trip.
-Consider a culinary experience like a cooking class in central CDMX.
+Consider a gastronomic experience like a cooking class in central CDMX.

 This length allows for deep dives into specific CDMX neighborhoods, multiple day trips (e.g., Puebla and Cholula, or Valle de Bravo), and learning experiences like a multi-day cooking class or Spanish language lessons.
 You can explore more of Azcapotzalco's local life, visit more of its smaller barrios, and engage in community activities.
 It also has flexibility to revisit favorite locations or simply relax.